 She would know.
-She’s sold over 72% more single-family homes than the average real estate agent in St. Cloud, Florida—making her a rightfully deemed expert.
+She’s sold over 72% more single-family homes than the average real estate agent in St. Cloud, Florida, making her an expert in what buyers are looking for.

-With Collins’ expert advice and our in-depth market research on buyer preferences, we’ll help you decide: Will granite countertops increase home value in your market?
-Then, follow our 6 tips to maximize your ROI and invest in granite countertops with confidence.
+With Collins’ expert advice and market research on buyer preferences, we’ll help you decide: Will granite countertops increase home value in your market?

 Cost versus value: Are granite countertops worth it?